1888 North-West Territories general election: Election results

-Legal Advisors
+Legal advisors

-Three Members were appointed by Lieutenant Governor Joseph Royal after the election.
-The purpose was to bring experience in procedure, protocol and amending and introducing legislation.
-The Legal Advisors held seats at large, were allowed to participate in debates (but not vote) and were paid a salary of $250.00.
+Three members were appointed by Lieutenant Governor Joseph Royal after the election: James Macleod, Hugh Richardson and Charles Rouleau.
+The purpose of these three legal advisors was to bring experience in procedure, protocol and amending and introducing legislation.
+The legal advisors held seats at large, were allowed to participate in debates (but not vote) and were paid a salary of $250.